OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

 3. Move the 'Auth/bot/SSO' folder to 'SSO'
    This folder contains two files as reference for sso implementation:
-   2.1 MainDialog.cs: This creates a ComponentDialog that used for SSO.
+   2.1 SsoDialog.cs: This creates a ComponentDialog that used for SSO.
    2.2 TeamsSsoBot.cs: This create a TeamsActivityHandler with `SsoDialog` and add 'showUserInfo' as a command that can be triggered.
    2.3 SsoOperations.cs: This implements class with a function to get user info with SSO token.
 You can follow this method and create your own method that requires SSO token.
    Note: Remember to replace '{Your_NameSpace}' with your project namespace.